-The Process Automation module can be used in many areas such as automatic reporting, data analytics, human resources management automation, customer service and support services.
-In this course, you will learn how to create workflow with the Process Automation module.
+The Process Automation module can be applied in various areas such as automated reporting, data analytics, HR automation, customer service, and support operations.
+In this course, you will learn how to build workflows using the Process Automation module.

 In order to use the Process Automation module, you need to upgrade your current subscription plan.
 By upgrading your subscription, you can access advanced features such as automating your business processes, process management and monitoring.
 You can visit the Pricing Page for the subscription upgrade process.